What is Aloe Vera?

 Aloe vera contains many minerals, vitamins, amino acids that are studied for their health benefits.

-The uses include aloe vera use in skincare, oral health and to keep skin fresh.
-Aloe vera is also helpful in reducing digestive conditions, diabetes symptoms and inflammation.
+The uses include aloe vera use in skincare, oral health, and keeping skin fresh.
+Aloe vera is also helpful in reducing digestive conditions, diabetes symptoms, and inflammation.